SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

 We consider [nationally determined contributions](https://www.un.org/en/climatechange/all-about-ndcs) (Paris agreement) and adaptation communications to be a form of "national policies, strategies and planning". `sectoral plans` are also included - although sectoral =/= national, it may be used to refer to a plan on a national level for a sector.
 Similarly, `multi level` can be used in the literature to describe how policy/plans interact between levels, often including the national level.

-Carbon capture/storage technology can contribute to climate mitigation (i.e. reduction of GHG) but in order to be consistent with our  interpretation method, any papers concerning it must relate the work to climate mitigation or reductions of GHG to be included.
+Carbon capture/storage technology can contribute to climate mitigation (i.e. reduction of green house gases / GHG) but in order to be consistent with our interpretation method, any papers concerning it must relate the work to climate mitigation or reductions of GHG to be included.
 The same would apply to reforestation or other mitigation measures.
 Thus these are not included as individual search terms but assumed to be included in the given phrases.

 This query consists of 3 phrases.
-If comparing the action and topic approaches, note that phrases 1 and 2 of the action approach has been merged here - all results will be covered by phrase 1 under.
+If comparing the action and topic approaches, note that phrases 1 and 2 of the action approach have been merged here - all results will be covered by phrase 1 under.

 ##### Phrase 1: